dEAduction/dEAduction/CONTRIBUTING.md

 ### What do?

-Consider working on an existing [issue](https://github.com/dEAduction/dEAduction/issues); in that case add a comment so we can discuss.
-If you want to develop a new feature, open an issue first so we can discuss it.
+Consider working on an existing [issue](https://github.com/dEAduction/dEAduction/issues)?
+Then add a comment so we can discuss.
+If you rather want to do something else, open an issue first so that we can discuss it.
 Here are new-issue contribution ideas, in order of
-preference:
+priority:
-- **Refactor code**: please help us. d∃∀duction needs a strong code-base and as of now it is rather weak.
+- **Refactor code**: please help us. d∃∀duction needs a strong codebase and as of now it is rather weak.
 - **Report stuff**: bugs, refactoring suggestions, user interface suggestions, new features proposals, etc.
-- **Translate user interface**.
+- **Translate the user interface**.
-- **Write documentation**: many modules, classes or functions are undocumented, but they should be.
-You can also contribute to d∃∀duction's user manual.
+- **Write documentation**: many modules, classes or functions still lack documentation ; you can contribute to its elaboration.
+You can also contribute to the d∃∀duction user manual.
-    Contributions and feed-back to *this* document would also be very much appreciated.
 - **Create exercises**.

-In any case, every contribution should have its issue, whether we or you created it.
+In any case, each contribution should have its issue, whether we or you created that issue.
 To save you time, you should never work on a contribution that was not discussed (there would be a risk of it being rejected)!

 > Issues that are best-suited for first contributions have the label [`good